 CSIRO Futures is the strategic and economic advisory arm of CSIRO – Australia’s national science agency.
 This role provides an opportunity to:

-Work on globally impactful challenges – We work with forward thinking industry and government customers to tackle the world’s most important challenges, including energy transition, sustainable food production and resilient healthcare systems.
+Work on globally impactful challenges – We work with forward thinking industry and government customers to tackle the world’s most important challenges, including the energy transition, sustainable food production and resilient healthcare systems.

 Support a high-performing advisory team and help it rapidly grow – CSIRO is supporting our team to double in size over the next two years to help deliver even more impact to our clients and the nation.